f5swb/RDA5807/README.md

 - stop the RDS function when we start the RSSIFinder function ;
 - clear the RDSFIFO (RDS station and RDS informations) when we change the frequency ;
 - add a buzzer connected to the arduino when we touch the screen ;
-- if this is the first boot select a FM frequency and a volume level.
+- if this is the first boot select a default FM frequency and a volume level.

 To be continued ....